 Time to update the rules of etiquette at University of Louisville football games.

-- Limit alcohol intake (You might remember the game).
+- Limit alcohol intake (For obvious reasons).

 - Limit social, non-football dialogue while play is underway (We so look forward to game-day updates on your friend’s yeast infection).

 - Don’t sell your Louisville vs. UK tickets to Kentucky fans (Your seat neighbors will hold it against you).

 - Don’t leave before the game is over (Unless you have a valid reason that doesn’t include beating the traffic).